 Why Tell Stories?

 Heart to Heart.
 Ever since there have been words, there has been storytelling, storytelling is our oldest art form.
 Stories just makes sense to us, we live stories, we share stories and we understand stories.
 In storytelling we find the commonalities of our humanity rather than differences.
 Storytelling provides the nourishment that our souls long for.
-Stories told eye to eye, mind to mind and heart to heart, gift us the sense of sacredness, the feeling of belonging and recreation of community connectiveness.
+Stories told eye to eye, mind to mind and heart to heart, gift us the sense of sacredness, the feeling of belonging and strengthen our sense of community.

 A Story Shared.
 We have seen audiences deeply touched by our stories.
-One woman thanked Ulf for his honest, heartbreaking story of his first wife's death.
-She said his story had open her eyes to the beauty that lies within the most difficult of times.
-A young gay man, with tears in his eyes said the creation myth we shared during a wedding ceremony made him feel truly recognised & valued.
-While others have wondered at the profound wisdom for today's problems in simple folk tales.
-In stories, we have cried at the beauty of life, laughed at its absurdity and been inspired by the hero's journey.
+A young man, with tears in his eyes said the creation myth we shared during a wedding ceremony made him feel truly validated.
+Guests laughed and cried as we captured the essence of a couple through their story, their struggles, their love and generosity and the beauty of their gentle humour and the inspiration of their steely determination.
+Through stories, we have cried at the beauty of life, laughed at its absurdity and been inspired by the hero's journey.

 A Month's Notice

-As for the ceremony, most civil weddings in Australia follow a similar structure, however there are legalities (see below) which govern some aspects of the civil ceremony but otherwise you are free to mix it up, leave things out or add things in, have friends or family conduct parts of the ceremony... so let your creative juices run wild.
+As for the ceremony, most civil weddings in Australia follow a similar structure, there are legalities (see below) which must be done but otherwise you are free to mix it up, leave things out or add things in, have friends or family conduct parts of the ceremony... so let your creative juices run wild.

 Welcome and Introduction

 Arrival of/or Giving Away of the Bride

 How a group singalong or a circle dance?

 *The Vows- Legal Requirement